 - There is no mandatory spaying/neutering of pet quality animals.

 - They always have puppies for sale, sometimes two or three litters at a time.

 - The breeder doesn't screen you or ask questions about your home environment and the life you can provide for the puppy.

-- The puppies are ready to go before the proper age (under eight weeks of age).
+- The puppies are allowed to go into homes before the proper age (under eight to twelve weeks of age).

-- Advertises "rare" colors, sizes, or other traits (such as "rare" white Dobermans, or Great Danes, "king-sized" German Shepherds, etc.).
+- The breeder advertises "rare" colors, sizes, or other traits (such as "rare" white Dobermans, or Great Danes, "king-sized" German Shepherds, etc.).
 These traits are often not in accordance with breed standards and can lead to health or behavior problems.

 - They advertise or sells their puppies for greatly reduced prices

-- Breeds canines before the age of two.
+- They breed dogs before the age of two

 When talking to or meeting with a dog breeder, you must look at the facts, but also go with your gut.
 If something does not feel right, ask questions.
 If you have any doubts that the breeder is responsible, your best bet is to walk away.
 Start from square one, looking only for a responsible dog breeder.